Castle Craig is open and we continue to offer our much needed residential addiction treatment for patients during the Coronavirus pandemic.

-Since the very start of the pandemic we have had a Major Incident Covid-19 Response Team composed of Senior Management, Clinical Staff, infection control nurses and other relevant managers.
-Working closely with Public Health Scotland, and in light of changing events and guidance, we are taking the following action:
+Our Hospital Manager, Rachel Palethorpe, works closely with Senior Management, Clinical Staff, infection control nurses and other relevant managers.
+She also updates Public Health Scotland and HIS, and in light of changing events and guidance, we are taking the following action:

 Our Treatment Programme during the Pandemic

 The safety of our patients is of the utmost importance to us and as such, we have had to restrict parts of our treatment programme in order to ensure social distancing regulations and hygiene best practices.